ember-polyfills/ember-named-blocks-polyfill/README.md

   See [#4][issue-4].

-Due to these issues and differences, if you wish to enable this polyfill even when building on canary while these issues are being sorted out upstrea, you can set the `USE_NAMED_BLOCKS_POLYFILL` environment variable to `true` when running the build.
+Due to these issues and differences, if you wish to enable this polyfill even when building on canary while these issues are being sorted out upstream, you can set the `USE_NAMED_BLOCKS_POLYFILL` environment variable to `true` when running the build.
 This will transpile away any named blocks related syntax in the final build and uses the runtime code in this addon to emulate the feature.